Outside SECURITY ADVICE

 Flowerbeds in front of possible house entry points and/or adjacent to boundaries discourage trespassers and can define ownership.

-If possible the rear garden should be separated from the front with fences and gates to a height of at least 2m and access to the rear restricted.
+If possible the rear garden should be separated from the front with fences and security gates to a height of at least 2m and access to the rear restricted.
 Similar fences should be used on the boundaries to the rear garden.
 A high wall, or a thorny hedge or climbing plant can be a useful deterrent.
 The gates should be lockable by sash, mortice or padlock and should be see through to maintain natural surveillance.

 Most burglaries occur out of sight at the rear of the building, so the aim should be to make it as difficult as possible for intruders to get in (and out) of this area.
 Front entry burglaries are much rarer, especially if the front of the house is open to view.